BBVA/mercury/docs/index.md

     ---

-    A Python library for creating, updating, and querying SetTrie objects efficiently.
-To ensure high performance, it uses an underlying C++ implementation, which optimizes subset and superset search operations.
+    A Python library for **creating, updating, and querying SetTrie objects efficiently**.
+To ensure high performance, it uses an underlying **C++ implementation**, which optimizes subset and superset search operations.

     [:octicons-arrow-right-24: Documentation](https://bbva.github.io/mercury-settrie/)